Adivaani

-Adivaani is a platform that aims to support indigenous expression and assertion, based in Kolkata, India.
+Adivaani (stylised as adivaani, in lower case) is a platform that aims to support indigenous expression and assertion, based in Kolkata, India.
 It is a publishing, archiving and chronicling outfit of and by indigenous people of India's Adivasi Tribes.

 History

 In April 2012, Ruby Hembrom attended a four month publishing course, and on being confronted by the absence, invisibility and erasure of Adivasi representation in the curriculum and discourse, a common feature in many spaces she had been at, the idea began there.

 Adivaani was registered as a non-governmental organization on 19 July 2012, and became operational, and have produced 19 books thus far, including to anthologies.

 Adivaani is the first publishing outfit of and by indigenous people of India to publish in the English language, Hembrom co-opted two others to collaborate with, one of whom still remains with Adivaani as a volunteer.

 Etymology

 Adivaani is a combination of Sanskrit word 'adi' meaning 'first', 'original', 'ancient' or 'earliest', and 'vaani' meaning 'voice'.
 Adivaani translates to the 'first voices'.